 As is often the case in a small town, Phelps doesn't have a public transportation system that people use for their commute.

-The population of Phelps overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Phelps, 21.76% have at least a bachelor's degree.
+The education level of Phelps citizens is a little higher than the average for US cities and towns: 21.76% of adults in Phelps have at least a bachelor's degree.

 The per capita income in Phelps in 2022 was $47,810, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $191,240 for a family of four.
 However, Phelps contains both very wealthy and poor people as well.